DirectoryTree/LdapRecord-Docs/laravel/v3/auth/database/laravel-breeze.md

 ## Debugging

-Inside of your `config/ldap.php` file, ensure you have `logging` enabled during the setup of authentication.
+inside your `config/ldap.php` file, ensure you have `logging` enabled during the setup of authentication.
 Doing this will help you immensely in debugging connectivity and authentication issues.

 If you encounter issues along the way, be sure to open your `storage/logs` directory after you